SciLine Media Briefings

 SciLine’s live, web-based media briefings feature leading experts who get journalists up to speed on the current status of science topics in the news.
 These events help reporters build their base of knowledge on emerging issues and provide direct access to experts through live Q&A.

 Video and transcripts of past media briefings are available below.
+All SciLine briefings are on the record and reporters are free to quote from them.
 Journalists can register with SciLine to be notified about future media briefings.

 Several U.S. communities have reported concerning levels of perfluoroalkyl and polyfluoroalkyl substances (PFAS) in their drinking water.
 Find out where these toxic chemicals come from, what scientists know about their health effects, and what questions remain unanswered.